The Benefits Of Mental Health Counseling Online

 According to the American Psychological Association (APA) and various online counseling service studies, therapy delivered via telecommunication devices is often referred to as telepsychology.
 You might also hear it referred to as web therapy, phone therapy, text therapy, or online therapy.

-The availability of virtual therapy, including couples counseling and evidence based therapy, has provided unique opportunities and a safe space for clients to receive support of the same quality they might find in person, which is one of the ways a licensed marriage and family therapist can help those who need help but don't have enough time.
+The availability of virtual therapy, including couples therapy, cognitive-behavioral therapy, and evidence based therapy, has provided unique opportunities and a safe space for clients to receive support and care of the same quality they might find in person, which is one of the ways a licensed marriage and family therapist can help those who need help but don't have enough time.

 In addition, online therapy provides opportunities for online communication and connection that may not be present in other forms.
 Below are several expected benefits of online counseling, such as an initial visit, for those seeking support.

-One of the most common benefits of online therapy is that it allows clients to meet with their providers, such as a clinical social worker or licensed psychiatrists, at a time that works for them.
+One of the most common benefits of online therapy is that it allows clients to meet with their providers—such as a clinical social worker, licensed marriage and family therapists, or licensed psychologists—at a time that works for them.
+According to the Department of Health and Human Resources, telehealth behavioral health services allow you to “attend appointments without needing transportation, taking time off work, or arranging for childcare”.
 Many internet-based providers have early morning, late night, or weekend hours for clients to take advantage of.
 In addition, clients can schedule their appointments without being put on a waiting list for mental health diagnoses or medication management.

 Through specific online platforms, unlimited messaging might be a possibility.
-In these cases, clients can message their therapist at any time of day and receive a response within 24 hours from their therapist.
-Individuals can also attend sessions comfortably with flexible session formats (phone, video, or live chat).
+In these cases, clients can message their therapist at any time of day, and therapists will respond when they are able.
+Individuals can also attend sessions from wherever they feel most comfortable through flexible formats (phone call, video sessions, or live chat).

 Physically attending an appointment might not be possible for everyone.
 Online mental health counseling provides a viable option for those living in remote areas, people who travel for their jobs, and Americans living abroad.
 In addition, online counseling is often cheaper than conventional therapy sessions.
 Forbes found that the average price of in-person therapy is $100 to $200 a session.
 Online counseling costs significantly less per month.